rockthejvm/rockthejvm-site/src/content/articles/5-code-expressiveness-tricks-in-scala.md

 updatedDate: 2024-09-06
 ---

+## Who This Article Is For

 This article is for Scala programmers of all levels who are at least familiar with the absolute essentials (values, classes, functions etc.).

+## Introduction

 In this post I'm going to show you a few syntax tricks and sugar elements that make Scala such a powerful, expressive language.
 Many of these techniques are not so well-known, so there are probably at least some of these that you may not have seen before.

 ## Trick 1 - The Single Abstract Method Pattern